The home and school committee that fed everyone sausages, fizzy drink, ice-blocks, lollypops and candy canes. Yummy said the children.

 Dawn was a wonderful help spinning those children around.

+Careful Zak.
 Watch out here comes Shavanna.

 Gosh you are up high Chloe.